fp-works/2019-winter-Haskell-school/README.md

-## homework and after class discussions
+## Homework and after class discussions